-With that aim in mind the closed curves shown in Figures 4 and 5 were constructed to represent the loci of a continuous relationship between moisture content and ambient water pressure.
-With that accomplished it is now possible to move on to teasing out any geotechnical significance that may adhere to these hysteresis curves.
+So, using the above as a prelude, we can now move on to teasing out any geotechnical significance that may adhere to these hysteresis curves.
 But before doing so it is necessary to say something about the coordinate values against which the data points are plotted.
-The abscissa with its measures of either water content or percent saturation are quite familiar, but the ordinate scale needs some introduction.
+We are quite familiar with the abscissa with its measures of either water content or percent saturation, but the ordinate scale needs some introduction/explaining.

-A choice was made to use a compound-logarithmic ordinate scale for the following reason: Because of the great spread in the range of pressure data of interest, a logarithmic scale is necessary to cover the full scope of relevant activity.
+A choice has been made to use a compound-logarithmic ordinate scale for the following reason: Because of the great spread/range of the pressure data of interest, a logarithmic scale is necessary to cover the full scope of activity.
 And then, to have adopted absolute zero as the basis of measurement would seem a foregone conclusion, thereby making any distinction between suction and gauge pressure unnecessary.
 But unfortunately that would have resulted in the most interesting and informative data appearing in the Log10 3 region of the plot where detail would be virtually indecipherable.
-So, in order to provide data clarity in the vicinity of atmospheric pressure, while still accommodating very high values, two separate log scales were needed: a pressure scale set directly above a suction scale.
+So, in order to provide data clarity in the vicinity of atmospheric pressure, while still accommodating very high values, two separate log scales were needed - a pressure scale set directly above a suction scale.